-When Dalí painted this portrait, he was a boisterous fine arts student, indifferent to the manifesto of Surrealism published that same year in Paris.
+When Salvador Dalí painted this portrait, he was an unruly fine arts student, indifferent to the manifesto of Surrealism published that same year in Paris.
 The son of a notary, he got himself expelled from what is now the Academia de San Fernando in Madrid.
-In 1925, his first solo exhibition at the avant-garde Dalmau gallery in Barcelona was a success.
-In its classicism, his work echoes the post-war “return to order” movement: Dalí revered the Neoclassicism of Ingres.
-Maria Carbona was a young intellectual from Figueras, the artist’s birthplace in Catalonia.
-She was the daughter of a writer and the town’s mayor.
-Her pose here suggests both shyness and poise, rendered by a combination of cool elegance and stark monumentality that recalls, to some extent, portraits by the German New Objectivity movement – Dix in this case.
-The work is painted on the back of a fragment of a still life executed by the artist in 1924, which was later cut in four.
+His early work echoes the postwar “return to order” movement in its classicism: Dalí revered the Neoclassicism of Ingres.
+The sitter, Maria Carbona, was a young, cultured woman from Figueras, the artist’s birthplace in Catalonia.
+The artist painted her portrait on the back of a fragment of a still life he executed in 1924, which was later cut in four.
 This painting predates Dalí’s time as a major figure in the Surrealist movement, which he officially joined in 1929.